The Top SEO Trends of 2022

 When asked, my response is always: yes, SEO is 100% worth the investment.
 And looking at SEO as being dead is really misunderstanding what search engines are and how they work.
 SEO is complex, more advanced now than ever, and constantly changing.
 What worked a few years ago or even a few months ago doesn’t work anymore.

-And yet, organic traffic accounts for 53% of all website traffic .
+And yet, organic traffic accounts for .
 Whether your executives realize it or not, your organic marketing efforts (and thus your SEO strategy) are the key drivers of how people find your website and eventually convert, which is one of many reasons why SEO isn’t going anywhere in 2022 or the years to come.
 Plus, when you consider the fact that CPCs are going to continue to increase more and more over time, shifting more investments to organic and content marketing is inevitable.

 But let’s dig deeper into the indicators that SEO is not only here to stay but growing in importance and prioritization.